INTRODUCTION TO PASADENA

 Pasadena is one of Los Angeles County’s major art centers.
 In the early 20th century, Pasadena was home to the Arts and Craft Movement‘s Alson S. Clark, Ernest A. Batchelder, Guy Rose and Marion Wachtel.
 In 1909, the California Art Club was founded (and exists to this day).
 The Pasadena Society of Artistswas founded in 1925.

-In addition to the aforementioned films and TV series filmed or set in Pasadena, there are over 1,000 more.
-The majestic Bundy House, built in 1914, served as the Mulray home in Chinatown and the governor’s mansion on TV’s Benson.
+In addition to the aforementioned films and television series filmed or set in Pasadena, there are over 1,000 more.
+The majestic Bundy House, built in 1914, served as the Mulray home in Chinatown and the governor’s mansion on television’s Benson.
 The American Red Cross building served as JAG headquarters on that show of the same name.
 Arden Villa was featured on The A-Team, Dynasty, and Knightrider.
-The Walker Housewas seen on Brothers & sisters.
+The Walker House was seen on Brothers & sisters.
 In the film 2012, Pasadena was said to be the residence of Jackson Curtis and it was also, along with Glendale, the setting of Mildred Pierce.

 MUSIC OF PASADENA